ORNL/DataFed/README.md

 - Command Line Interface - Utility for accessing data from compute and data environments (interactive and scriptable)

 Please refer to the [DataFed homepage](https://ornl.github.io/DataFed) for full documentation, papers, and presentations describing the architecture and use cases of DataFed.

 Refer to the "BUILD.md" file for instructions on how to configure and build DataFed.

 # Installation Core Server and Web Server

-First you will need to configure the datafed.sh file in the /config folder.
+First, you will need to configure the datafed.sh file in the /config folder.
 Next simply running the commands

 ```bash
 ./scripts/install_dependencies.sh